Honchkrow/Space/README.md

 </center>

 We can also visual the distribution of genes across all domains.
+The detected genes are highly expressed in domain 2.

 ```python
 sc.pl.violin(adata, ['TCEAL4', 'MUC1', 'KRT18'], groupby='Space')